VictorAndres20/readme-notes/React/MFE_SHARED_MODULES.md

 ## Integration Remotes Setup
 **Develop your app. routing with react-router-dom V6**

-**Create modules with components and paths to export them, like this** src/modules/app_modules.js
+**Create modules and menu_modules with components and paths to export them, like this** src/modules/app_modules.js
 ```
 import InfoModule from "./info";